 The f-measure can range from 0 – 1 and is useful for comparing several potential models using one convenient number.

-This post provide a basic explanation of various statistics that can be used to determine the strength of a model.
+This post provided a basic explanation of various statistics that can be used to determine the strength of a model.
 Through using a combination of statistics a researcher can develop insights into the strength of a model.
 The only mistake is relying exclusively on any single statistical measurement.